 How credit score reporting and relay system works

-Each month, credit card and loan issuers send information about your credit accounts to the major credit bureaus (Equifax, TransUnion and Experian).
+Each month, credit card and loan issuers send information about your credit accounts to the major credit bureaus (Equifax, TransUnion, and Experian).
 As the credit bureaus receive this new information, your credit report is updated to reflect it.
 Your credit score, which is based on the information contained in your credit report, may change, too.

 NerdWallet syncs with TransUnion, our credit score partner, once each week to get updated information about your credit profile.
 The credit score and report information you see in your NerdWallet account will change if account updates have been reported to TransUnion that week.

 TransUnion can only send us updated information about your accounts if the bank has already sent its monthly report.
-Consequently, there's sometimes a lag of a few of weeks between when you make a change to your account (like making a credit card payment, or opening or closing a credit account) and when this information is reflected on your credit report.
+Consequently, there's sometimes a lag of a few of weeks between when you make a change to your account (like making a credit card payment or opening or closing a credit account) and when this information is reflected on your credit report.

-We recommend logging into your NerdWallet account about every 30 days to review your credit report and check that last month's updates were made properly.
+We recommend logging into your NerdWallet account every 30 days or so to review your credit report and check that last month's updates were made properly.
 You can check in as frequently as you like, but since banks only do their reporting about your accounts once each month, a few weeks may go by before you see anything new.

 See this NerdWallet article for more information about how often your credit scores change.